Each year, millions of backpackers travel around for extended stays of three months, six months, and quite often a year straight.

 That's Unfair!

-It makes no sense to expect all travellers to have a return flight date when the at the very heart of travelling is the freedom to choose when you return, visa permitting, of course.
+It makes no sense to expect all travelers to have a return flight date when the at the very heart of traveling is the freedom to choose when you return, visa permitting, of course.

 But it is equally stupid not to read the terms and conditions.

-Once I'd realised the fact that my travel insurance had been invalidated because my lack of a return flight date, I set out to find an insurance company that didn't require a return flight date and would cover me regardless.
+Having traveled for a while without realizing this myself, I set out to find an insurance company that didn't require a return flight date and would cover me regardless.

 And I found one!

-I spoke to World Nomads and explained I had a 1-year visa and had no return flight date.
+I spoke to Safetywing and explained that I had a 1-year visa and had no return flight date.

-They knew all about this naughty clause imposed by some companies and assured me I didn't need to have a return flight booked with their insurance.
+They knew all about the restrictions imposed by some of the commercial insurance companies and assured me I didn't need to have a return flight booked with their Nomad Insurance policy.

-World Nomads will insure you when you're abroad, even if you've forgotten to get insurance before you left.
+It doesn't matter.
+Safetywing will insure you when you're already abroad, even if you've forgotten to get insurance before you left your home country, or your insurance has run out.

 In Summary